Boostify

 });

-A simple implementation of auto-logout functionality:
+A robust implementation of auto-logout functionality:

 // Auto-logout after inactivity